-Prototypes are key to striking this balance, he said, but not in the way you might expect.
+Prototypes are key to striking balance between customer and client needs, Schrage said, but not in the way you might expect.

 “The prototype is used not just to discover the functionality of the product, but the temperament and the typology and the preferences of the users,” he said.
 “In economics, we call this revealed preference.
 We don’t care what people say.
 We care what people do.”

-Design thinking at its best, he told me, happens at companies like Salesforce, which leverage user insight to encourage customers to behave the way customers want.
+Design thinking at its best happens at companies that leverage user insight to encourage customers to behave the way customers want, Schrage told Built In.